richmondu/libfaceid/README.md

 - Camera will be about 1 foot away from user (Apple Face ID: 10-20 inches).
 - Camera resolution will depend on display panel size and display resolutions.
 QVGA size is acceptable for embedded solutions.
 - Take into consideration a bad lighting and extremely dark situation.
 Should camera have a good flash/LED to emit some light.
+Iphone X has an infrared light to better perform on dark settings.

 #### Face Detection